NCI-data-analysis-platform/examples-dask/README.md

 task-stream.html
 % Can these files be cleaned up or moved to a subfolder?

-Data used in these examples is licenced under the Creative Commons CC-BY4.0 licence (CHECK??), further information available (???).
-The images used in the 'images' directory are sourced from ????? and used with permision (CHECK??)
+These materials are built on xarray, dask, and pangeo tutorials which are provided under the [Creative Commons CC-BY4.0 licence](https://github.com/pangeo-data/pangeo-tutorial/blob/agu2019/LICENSE).
+Data used in these examples is public data hosted at NCI, see individual exercises for links to metadata records for full licence information.